1st Steps Clinic

 OTHER PERMITTED USES AND DISCLOSURES

-We are allowed to use or disclose your health information for other purposes without your consent or authorization.
+We are allowed to use or disclose your Health Information for other purposes without your consent or authorization.
 In our experience such disclosures are rare, and the limited information we maintain is generally not applicable.
 However, when authorized by law, and to the extent we may have the information, we may disclose it to:

 • Comply with the requirements of federal, state, and local laws, court orders or other lawful process and for administrative or court proceedings